-Our music program is designed to meet the California State, Common Core and Archdiocese of Los Angeles standards for Music Education.
+Our music program is designed to meet the California State and Archdiocese of Los Angeles standards for Music Education.

 Every child in TK-8 receives one hour of music instruction per week within the school day.
-The Archdiocese of Los Angeles allocates 60 minutes per week for music instruction in Catholic schools.
 Students in our string program receive additional music instruction and practice mentoring in our After School Music Program.

 Strings: Violin, Viola and Cello

 Saint Anne School partners with SOL-LA Music Academy to introduce string instruction in violin, viola and cello to students in grades 3 to 8.
-The program is designed under the El Sistema method to optimize student success by pairing students with high school practice mentors who are accomplished students of those instruments.
 Our students have use of the school’s violins, violas and cellos free of charge upon signing a use and care agreement.

 Students who elect to participate in string instruction commit to our After School Music Program, agreeing to attend after school music practice or mentoring three days per week after school under the guidance of a Music Director and trained student string musicians from Crossroads School for the Arts and Sciences and UCLA Herb Alpert School of Music.
 Students meet collectively for orchestra practice on Mondays and on two additional days per week with instrument-specialized mentors.